Grand Prix tennis circuit: Background

 When the Open Era began in 1968, tournaments often found themselves deprived of NTL or WCT players.
 The first open tournament, the British Hard Court Championships at Bournemouth, was played without WCT players, as was that year's French Open.
-In 1970, NTL players did not play the Australian Open because their organization did not receive a guarantee.
+In 1970, NTL players did not play in the Australian Open because their organization did not receive a guarantee.

 Formation of the Grand Prix

 The manipulation of Grand Slam tournaments by professional promoters at the start of the Open Era led promoter Jack Kramer, the top male tennis player in the world in the 1940s and 1950s, to conceive of the Grand Prix in 1969.
 He described it as "a series of tournaments with a money bonus pool that would be split up on the basis of a cumulative point system."
 This would encourage the best players to compete regularly in the series, so that they could share in the bonus at the end and qualify for the special championship tournament climaxing the year.

 When only a few contract players showed up for the 1970 French Open, the International Lawn Tennis Federation (ILTF) approved Kramer's Grand Prix proposal.
 In April 1970, its president Ben Barnett announced the creation of the Grand Prix circuit, on an experimental basis during its first year.